Miroma Bunbilla program

 The Miroma Bunbilla Program consists of the following activities:

-During the week, you'll participate in a series of pre-admission activities including participation in small group problem-based learning tutorials, anatomy sessions, and basic science resource sessions.
-You'll also prepare for a short verbal presentation based on your problem-based learning.
 As part of the pre-entry program, you'll be given the opportunity to meet staff from the Discipline of Aboriginal and Torres Strait Islander Health, School of Medicine and Public Health and have the chance to talk to medicine students about their experiences of studying medicine through the Joint Medical Program.
-During the week, you'll have the opportunity to select your preferred study location – either the University of Newcastle or the University of New England.
+During the week, you'll have the opportunity to confirm your preferred study location – either the University of Newcastle (Callaghan or Gosford) or the University of New England (Armidale).

-If you are invited to attend, you must bring along the following:
+If you are invited to participate, you must provide the following:

 - Confirmation of Aboriginality: This includes documentation from your land council.
-If you don't have this currently, you'll need to bring in all related documentation that you have.
+If you don't have this currently, you'll need to provide all related documentation.

-- Photo identification: You'll require photo identification – such as your driver's license or passport – for the PQA and MSA assessments.
+- Photo identification: You'll require photo identification – such as your driver's license or passport – for the MSA assessments.